Emerging Leader 2018 - 2019

 - Various projects with Rumbalara, Quit Victoria, QAIHC (Qld), Bila Muuji (NSW), and Danila Dilba (NT).

 He has contributed to his community in many ways such as:

 - Participating at Aboriginal sports carnivals for over thirty years.

 - Founding member of an Aboriginal dance group that has been sharing culture and practicing ceremony for over thirty years.

 - Volunteering on community boards.

 - Member of the Community Assembly in 2017 that was brought together to consider the model for an Aboriginal Representative Structure for the Treaty discussion in Victoria.

 - Coach of the 2018 Under 13’s at Fitzroy Stars Football Club.

 His qualifications include a Master of Public Health from Deakin University in 2013 and the commencement of his PhD at The University of Melbourne in 2016.

-The first seminar will be held on Tuesday 20 November 2018 from 2.30 – 3.30 pm titled US Indigenous Health Systems: Promises and Pitfalls presented by Karen Diver the Inaugural Faculty Fellow, College of St Scholastica, Duluth, Minnesota.
+Alister will focus on Indigenous health and human rights issues and collaborate with Indigenous experts from around the world.
+He held at seminar at The University of Melbourne on Tuesday 20 November 2018 titled US Indigenous Health Systems: Promises and Pitfalls presented by Karen Diver the Inaugural Faculty Fellow, College of St Scholastica, Duluth, Minnesota.